 Creating sculptable objects:

-However existing engines were never sufficient because the requirements were that you can sculpt with different tools at target resolutions.
-In sculpting you have coarse tools for the raw work and fine tools for the more detailed stuff.
-The main issue of existing systems was the unflexibility of the engine itself.
-There are these terrain assets in the asset store which create complete worlds but a high resolution voxel block was the requirement.
+The issue was that existing engines were never sufficient because the requirements were that you can sculpt with different tools at target resolutions.
+In sculpting, you have coarse tools for the raw work and fine tools for the more detailed stuff.
+The main issue of existing systems was the inflexibility of the engine itself.
+There are these terrain assets in the asset store which create complete worlds, but a high resolution voxel block was the requirement.
 Then most of their source code was C++ based and accessed in Unity using bridges.
 So the only solution was to develop one.

 Full flexible voxel engine:

-The voxel generator allows the creation of blocks which can then be sculpted into any desired shape inside the Unity editor or in the game itself.
-You can mix visualisation modules together in order to create blocks with any desired property.
+The voxel generator allows the creation of blocks, which can then be sculpted into any desired shape inside the Unity editor or in the game itself.
+You can mix visualization modules together in order to create blocks with any desired property.
 Mix marching cubes and detail placement together to create highly detailed terrain.
-It is also possible to manipulate the data structure itself so you can decide between low memory consumption using the default octree or high performance trees.
-Also dynamically saving and loading in real time is possible.
+It is also possible to manipulate the data structure itself, so you can decide between low memory consumption using the default octree or high performance trees.
+Also, dynamically saving and loading in real time is possible.
 It is just amazing how far you can optimize stuff since during master thesis, loading took more one minute.
-The voxel generator is my eigth product and took 1.5 years to develop.
-Therefore current the price is set to 20$.
-Also a free Documentation is available but I recommend watching the video below where you can see this tool in action.
+The voxel generator is my eight product, and I am working on it for about 5 years now.
+Additionally, a free Documentation is available, but I recommend watching the video below where you can see this tool in action.

 The Asset was 5 years on the Asset Store, but it caused many issues, so I decided to remove it from the Asset Store and migrate it to Squarespace.
 You can now directly obtain newer versions using the link below!